Josh Bell Player Props: Guardians vs. Pirates

 Josh Bell At The Plate

-- Bell has picked up a hit in 63.1% of his 84 games this year, with more than one hit in 15.5% of those games.
+- Bell has reached base via a hit in 53 games this season (of 85 played), and had multiple hits in 13 of those games.

-- Bell has driven in a run in 33 games this year (39.3%), including seven games with more than one RBI (8.3%).
-He has also driven in three or more of his team's runs in one contest.
+- Bell has had an RBI in 33 games this year (38.8%), including seven multi-RBI outings (8.2%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.